I am Johnny Peck.

 This serves our large inventory of geographically dispersed, unique properties in Washington, DC.

-Every department had a piece of that system growing and I was writing it.
-Pretty standard cat herding software development effort with many tickets in the backlog well maintained in Github.
+Every department had a piece of the system.
+I managed a pretty standard cat-herding software development effort with many tickets in the backlog well maintained in Github.

-I used D3.js and DC.js to build interactive and exploration style analyses of our data to maximize profits finding renters for properties.
+The D3.js and DC.js were used for dashboards and interactive analyses of our data to maximize profits finding renters for properties.

-I left in 2018 after more than six years to pursue other opportunities.
+In 2018, after more than six years, I left to pursue other opportunities.
+I still consult on occasion.

 Visit Stay Attache.